bbarker/protips/TLAPlus.md

 ## Solution search
   1. Use an invariant that expressed the negation (`foo /= bar`) of what you actually want (`foo = bar`) to find the steps needed to arrive at a solution.

+# Values

+1. All values are implicitly sets in TLA+.
+But the elements of sets aren't necessarily specified, so for example, TLC would report an error if trying to evaluate `42 \in "abc"`.